sghpjuikit/player/README.md

 project as well as use the built application.

 project:

 Currently under development.
 The application is in early and experimental stage, unfit of being heavily used.

 In case you are interested in the project in any way or in contribution, you can notify me by mail.

+building & use:

+The provided files are all source files and the working directory containing application data.
+In order to properly build and run the application the working folder should be set up in the prject's settings in the IDE.

+Proper manuals and HOWTOs will be provided later.

 dependencies & external code & licences:

 The list of dependencies such as libraries and other useful information in this regard will be provided later (hopefully soon).